 \begin{thm}{Corollary} Let $\spc{U}$ be a complete length space and $\Omega\subset\spc{U}$ be an open locally $\CAT\kappa$ subset.
 Then for any point $p\in \Omega$ there is $R>0$ such that $\cBall[p,R]$ is a convex subset of $\spc{U}$ and $\cBall[p,R]$ is $\CAT\kappa$. \end{thm}

 \parit{Proof.} Fix $R>0$ such that $\CAT\kappa$ comparison holds in $\oBall(p,R)$.

 We may assume that $\oBall(p,R)\subset\Omega$ and $R<\varpi\Kappa$.
-The same argument as in the proof of theorem on uniqueness of geodesics (\ref{thm:cat-unique}) shows that any two points in $\cBall[p,\tfrac R2]$ can be joint by a unique geodesic that depends continuously on the end points.
+The same argument as in the proof of the theorem on uniqueness of geodesics (\ref{thm:cat-unique}) shows that any two points in $\cBall[p,\tfrac R2]$ can be joined by a unique geodesic that depends continuously on the endpoints.